AntMarras/mcpmocker/README.md

 # McpMocker - A MCP server for AI Development

+⚠️ Early development ⚠️

-⚠️ Early development.
-This project is in an eary phase and under active development.
+This project is in an early stage and under active development.
+You can check the [roadmap](docs/roadmap.md) to get an idea of the upcoming features.

 ## Overview